boringops-hq/boringops-articles/articles/boringops_a_rebuttal.md

 You end up with two choices: hire people who want excitement and watch them get bored and leave, or hire people who value stability and accept a smaller talent pool.

 **What this means**: BoringOps has a talent ceiling.
-You can't just decide to be boring—you have to build a team that can tolerate it.
+You can't just decide to be boring, you have to build a team that can tolerate it.
 That's harder than it sounds.

 ## Truth #5: Startups Can't Afford Boring